tomwhartung/enneagram/questionnaires/1-oeps/README.md

 Files and directories pertaining to the Open Enneagram of Personality Scales questionnaire.

+## Questionnaire

+A spreadsheet containing the questionnaire is the final product.

+It is a file named `oeps-36_items.ods` and is in this directory.

 ## Links

 - Where I found this questionnaire: